-Habitude Fitness proudly introduces a familiar guest writer and member of our community, Moriah Simpson!
+Habitude Fitness proudly introduces a familiar guest writer and member of our community, Moriah!
 I know you will enjoy her thoughtful article as much I did!

 As I’ve moved along my wellness journey, I’ve always believed food — what fuels my workouts — is important.
 This weekend, that point was driven home in a new way during one long, painful, miserable run that I pushed through — and came away with two big lessons.

 Earlier this summer, I decided to start training to run my first half marathon in October.
 I’ve done 5k fun runs, a 15k race with my dad and two good fitness friends, and two sprint triathlons.
 But conquering a 13.1-miler was something I never saw myself doing.

 I enjoy group workouts, and the lonely pavement-pounding training required to successfully finish a marathon or half-marathon has never appealed to me.
 But I also like to challenge my body and push past my self-imposed boundaries.
 Thus this past weekend, a few weeks into my training plan, I had to complete my longest training run yet, an eight-miler.

 I planned to do the run on Sunday evening, after spending the weekend at a family camp hosted by our new church.
 The camp itself was great — my husband and I got to meet lots of new people, hear some great messages about staying connected to Jesus as “the Vine,” and enjoyed a warm welcome from our church family in this new city.
 But the food was … well … camp food: white bread, canned vegetables, processed meats, potatoes from a box.
 Very little that was fresh, nothing whole-grain.